 While digital photography certainly has its roots in film, the advancement of the digital sensor has changed the way we shoot.
 ISO is a setting, and not a film sensitivity rating, for starters.
 But digital cameras also have the technology to handle different light sources built right into the white balance settings, where film photographers relied heavily on filters to compensate for the colour of the light in their images.

 The human brain recognises different light sources and adjusts automatically.
 What your brain processes isn’t exactly what the eye sees.
 But cameras see light as it is, without a “brain” to interpret the scene for them and adjust for different levels of light or different types of light.
 Automatic white balance is often sufficient for adjusting to the different light sources, but not all the time.
 This is where manual white balance comes in.
 Filters will do the job as well.
 Alternatively, the effects of coloured filters can often be easily applied in Photoshop or Lightroom.
+Online courses in photoshop and Adobe Lightroom can teach you to effectively make use of coloured filters in photography.

 What are coloured filters?